mohit-marathe/zetajs/README.md

     'zetajs/examples/simple.js'];
 ```
 (or whatever the paths where you serve them, relative to `qt_soffice.html`; `zeta.js` always needs to come first), and to build LOWA with an `EMSCRIPTEN_EXTRA_SOFFICE_PRE_JS=/path/to/include.js` configuration option (e.g., as a line in `autogen.input`), with `/path/to` adapted accordingly.
 (The `test/smoketest.js` code requires a LibreOffice configured with `--enable-dbgutil` to have the `org.libreoffice.embindtest` UNOIDL entities available.)

+## Using with an own WASM build

+By default the exmaples load a precompiled ZetaOffice form https://cdn.zetaoffice.net/zetaoffice_latest/

+You may have a look into the respective config.sample.js file of each demo to use another WASM build.
+You may compile an own [LOWA build](https://git.libreoffice.org/core/+/refs/heads/master/static/README.wasm.md).
+There the folder `workdir/installation/LibreOffice/emscripten/` will contain the files for the webroot.
+If the host the WASM binary on another origin then the example code you will need to set a [CORS header](https://developer.mozilla.org/docs/Web/HTTP/CORS).